 The anti-free and anti-fair trade policies of the WTO and our free-trade agreements have led to a trade deficit in America of over $5 trillion.
 This represents the largest unilateral transfer of wealth in the history of humanity.

 Our current trade policies will not be able to sustain our country.
 We must remove incentives for American companies to move offshore.
 We need to negotiate trade with countries on our own, free of lobbyist influence and with zero international control from organizations like the WTO.

-Our current method of creating trade agreements with countries which forcibly grants them a trading and competitive advantage, as well as favoring selective domestic and international industries must end.
+Our current method of creating trade agreements which forcibly grant other countries a competitive advantage, as well as favor selective domestic and international industries, must end.
 We must remove ourselves from the WTO as it enforces trade laws and rulings that counter our own, and counter the interests of America and our industries.

-Fair trade cannot exist as free trade does exist today.
+Fair trade cannot exist if “free trade” does.
 Introducing international power into our trade policy decisions forces a bias that we are powerless to overcome.
 Our industries are at the whim of the powerful lobbyists who fight only for certain sectors of our economy, and the WTO, run by internationalists with their own agenda.